This is the multi-page printable view of this section. Click here to print.

 |

-- Check the created service information and click the Complete button.
+- Review the created service information and click the Create button.

-- When creation is complete, check the created resources in the Load Balancer Details page’s Connected Resources tab.
+- When creation is complete, verify the created resource on the Connected Resources tab of the Load Balancer Detail page.

 Creating a Listener in L7 Load Balancer

-To create a Listener in L7 Load Balancer, follow the steps below.
+Follow these steps to create a Listener in an L7 Load Balancer:

 - Click the All Services > Networking > Load Balancer menu.
-Go to the Load Balancer’s Service Home page.
+You will be navigated to the Load Balancer’s Service Home page.

 - On the Service Home page, click the Load Balancer menu.
-You will be taken to the Load Balancer List page.
+You will be navigated to the Load Balancer List page.

-- Load Balancer List on the page, click the Load Balancer resource to create a Listener.
-Navigate to the Load Balancer Details page.
+- On the Load Balancer List page, click the Load Balancer resource where you want to create a Listener.
+You will be navigated to the Load Balancer Detail page.

-- Click the Connected Resources tab on the Load Balancer Details page.
-You will be taken to the Connected Resources tab page.
+- On the Load Balancer Detail page, click the Connected Resources tab.
+You will be navigated to the Connected Resources tab page.

-- Connected Resources tab page, click the Create Listener button at the top right.
+- On the Connected Resources tab page, click the Create Listener button in the upper right corner.

-- Service Information Input area, enter or select the required information.
+- In the Service Information area, enter or select the required information.

-- The information that can be entered varies according to the Protocol.
+- The information you can enter varies depending on the Protocol.

 |---|---|---|